pghalliday-docker/crowd/README.md

 CROWDID_POSTGRES_PASSWORD - Postgres password
 CROWDID_POSTGRES_DATABASE - database name

-# Add an SMTP SSL certificate if needed
+# Add an SMTP SSL certificate if needed (eg. for smtp.gmail.com)
 CROWD_SMTP_SSL_CERT - container's path to the certificate (should be mounted as a volume) CROWD_SMTP_SSL_HOST - host name associated with the certificate
 ```